Recursive Variational Quantum Compiling: Method

 \subsection{Variational Ansatz}

-The ansatz used to compress the five qubit random circuit is defined as seen in figure \autoref{fig:fivequbitansatz}, where the $R_yR_z$ blocks are independently parameterized Pauli rotations defined as in \autoref{fig:RyRz}, and the blocks $ent$ establishes entanglement using CNOT-gates as showed in \autoref{fig:entanglement}.
+The ansatz used to compile the five qubit random circuit is defined as seen in \autoref{fig:fivequbitansatz}, where the $R_yR_z$ blocks are independently parameterized Pauli rotations defined as in \autoref{fig:RyRz}, and the blocks $ent$ creates entanglement using the typical ladder of CNOT-gates as showed in \autoref{fig:entanglement}.

-The ansatz \autoref{fig:fivequbitansatz} was chosen through trial and error, aiming for a shallow ansatz that is still able to successfully approximate the five-qubit random circuit.
-The parameters of the ansatz are initialized randomly as $\boldsymbol{\theta}_i \sim U[-\pi, \pi ]$, which has the benefit of coinciding with the period of Pauli rotations and hence enables us to uniformly sample models from model space.